Fame came early for Reggaeton star Nicky Jam, and he admits he wasn't ready for it

 (SOUNDBITE OF ARCHIVED RECORDING)

 RIVERA: Through a partnership with the Latin Grammys, he's provided full rides to Boston's prestigious Berklee School of Music.
-The award was given to four students who performed with him at the 2022 awards, including 19-year-old Valentina Garcia.
+The award was given to four students who performed with him at the 2022 awards.

-VALENTINA GARCIA: We were very nervous, obviously.
-It was this very big arena and this opportunity of a lifetime.
-And he just told us to relax, to enjoy the show and to, you know, play with our hearts.

 RIVERA: Enrique Rivera, NPR News.